-While a majority of people become infected with HPV, most clear their infections and, of the remaining people with persistent infections, only small fractions develop pre-cancerous lesions and invasive cancers.
-Our research focuses on understanding how HPV interacts with the host factors to establish persistent infection and develop invasive cancers.
+While a majority of people becomes infected with HPV, most clear their infections and, of the remaining people with persistent infections, only small fractions develop pre-cancerous lesions and invasive cancers.
+Our research focuses on determining the mechanisms by which HPV modulates host immune defenses and drives cancer progression.

-1. Establishment of persistent HPV infection
+1. Virus-Host Interactions in HPV infection

-2. HPV-associated cancer progression
+2. Immune Dysregulation during HPV-directed cancer progression